 All land borders are closed to passenger vehicle traffic but open to cargo and freight.
 International airports and flights restarted operations since 25 July.
 Land borders reopened from 31 July.
 Travelers must also show upon arrival a COVID-19 negative test done within 72 hours from departure date.
 Domestic restrictions in the country include social distancing and limiting gatherings to less than 50.
 Wearing of face masks is also required in all public places.
 As of 19 August, all air and land borders would be closed until further notice.
 Internal restrictions are in place including a curfew between midnight and 5:00 a.m and prohibition on gatherings of more than 50 people.

 All EU member states plus Switzerland, Iceland, Monaco, Vatican City, Andorra, Liechtenstein and Norway may enter Malta without restrictions.
 However, beginning August 21, all arriving passengers from Romania, Bulgaria and certain regions of Spain will need to submit a negative COVID PRC test before flying to Malta.
 Otherwise, passengers will need to undergo testing upon arrival at the airport.
 Transit is possible as long as passengers can declare they have stayed in a Public Health Corridor (PHC) country for at least two weeks prior to travel.
+The rules on travel to EU countries will stay the same until 31 December 202.
+From 22 December Malta has suspended normal commercial flights from the UK.
 The country still has some domestic restrictions including wearing of face masks and social distancing.

 The total suspension of international travelers entering the country via air is valid until August 5.
 Domestic passenger air travel between Kwajalein and Majuro is also suspended on international airlines.
 However, travel between the two islands is permitted on Air Marshals.
 Anyone entering the island without official clearance will be subject to quarantine.
 Domestic passenger air travel between Kwajalein and Majuro will only be permitted on Air Marshall Islands.